Hadarki1997/ElegantButtons/README.md

 ElegantButtonsLibrary is a custom Android library that provides a set of stylish and customizable buttons inspired by popular video games.
 These buttons are perfect for game developers looking to add a professional and engaging look to their game interfaces.

+## Features

+- A variety of button styles inspired by popular computer games.
+- Easy customization of button colors, text, and fonts.
+- Support for both XML and programmatic customization.
+- Includes buttons with gradients, rounded corners, and vector backgrounds.

 ## Installation

 To include the ElegantButtonsLibrary in your project, follow these steps: